Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Februari 2026 22.32.46 UTC
+- WIB: Sabtu, 28 Februari 2026 23.38.09 UTC
-- WITA: Sabtu, 28 Februari 2026 23.32.46 UTC
+- WITA: Minggu, 1 Maret 2026 00.38.09 UTC
-- WIT: Minggu, 1 Maret 2026 00.32.46 UTC
+- WIT: Minggu, 1 Maret 2026 01.38.09 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: inspirational
+Kategori: nature